IoTQMax/thingsboard/k8s/README.md

 $ ./k8s-deploy-thirdparty.sh
 `

-Type **'yes'** when prompted, if you are running ThingsBoard in `high-availability` `DEPLOYMENT_TYPE` for the first time and don't have configured Redis cluster.
+Type **'yes'** when prompted, if you are running Effi.ai in `high-availability` `DEPLOYMENT_TYPE` for the first time and don't have configured Redis cluster.

 Execute the following command to deploy resources: